-Season your steak liberally on all sides with the homemade steak rub (or with salt and pepper).
+- Season your steak liberally on all sides with the Signature Beef Rub (or with salt and pepper).
 Make sure to press the seasonings into the meat with your hand opposed to just sprinkling them on.

-Place the steak on the grill grate and close the lid.
-Cook the steaks at 225 degrees F until the internal temperature reaches 115 degrees F. Use an internal thermometer to check the temperature.
+- Place the steak on the grill grate and close the lid.
+Cook the steaks at 225 degrees F until the internal temperature reaches 115 degrees F (approximately 1 hour for Medium rare).
+Use an internal thermometer to check the temperature.

 - Remove the steak from the grill to a separate plate.
 Preheat a cast iron skillet over medium high heat.
 Drop the butter into the pan and when it's melted and bubbling, it's time to sear the steaks.
 If you're searing at a higher heat on your grill, brush each side of your steak with melted butter.